TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sqlconnectivity-loginandusers-new-st.md

 # Login and Users - How to Configure and use

-### Authentication, Logins and Users
+## **Authentication, Logins and Users**

 Azure SQL Database supports two authentication methods, **SQL Authentication** and **Azure Active Directory Authentication**.

 In **SQL authentication**  users will submit a user account name and associated password to establish a connection.
-This password is stored in the master database for user accounts **linked** to a login or stored in the database containing the user accounts **not linked** to a login.
+This password is stored in the master database for user accounts linked to a login or stored in the database containing the user accounts not linked to a login.

 And in **Azure Active Directory Authentication** method, users submit a user account name and requests that the service use the credential information stored in Azure Active Directory (Azure AD).

 **Logins and users** : A user account in a database can be associated with a login that is stored in the master database or can be a user name that is stored in an individual database.
-- A **login** is an individual account in the master database, to which a user account in one or more databases can be linked.
+- A *Login* is an individual account in the master database, to which a user account in one or more databases can be linked.
 With a login, the credential information for the user account is stored with the login.
-- A **user account** is an individual account in any database that may be, but does not have to be, linked to a login.
+- A *User account* is an individual account in any database that may be, but does not have to be, linked to a login.
 With a user account that is not linked to a login, the credential information is stored with the user account.

 **Server Admin** - When you first deploy Azure SQL, you specify an admin login and an associated password for that login.
 This administrative account is called Server admin.